 The coronavirus or often called Covid-19 has caused devastation around the world.
 I am sure you have watched the news and hear the daily updates.

-If you have lost a friend or family member then you have probably not been able to attend the funeral, and you will have not had time to adjust or say your goodbyes.
+If you have lost a friend or family member then you may not have been able to attend the funeral, or had time to adjust or say your goodbyes.

 Your anger may be aimed at the government, or just be shell-shocked that it has happened so quickly.
 Unfortunately there is no simple answer.